First cohomologies of affine, Virasoro and lattice vertex operator algebras: First cohomologies of lattice VOAs

 So $F_2$ is a derivation sending every generator of $V_{L_0}$ to zero.
 Thus $F_2 = 0$.
 In other words,

 So $F$ is a zero-mode derivation. \end{proof}

-\begin{rema} Zhu's algebra $A_0(V_L)$ associated with an even lattice is studied in \cite{DLM-Zhu-lattice}.
-If the dual lattice $L$ contains a $\Z$-basis consisting of points outside of $L_0$, one can show that $O(V_L)$ contains no homogeneous elements of conformal weight 1.
-In this case, using the conclusion of Proposition of Corollary \ref{Corollary-1-22}, we can show that $w$ must be a linear combination of weight-1 elements.
+\begin{rema} For the lattice VOA $V_{L_0}$ assoicated with a positive definite even lattice, the associated Zhu's algebra $A_0(V_{L_0})$ is studied in \cite{DLM-Zhu-lattice}.
+If the dual lattice $L$ of $L_0$ contains a $\Z$-basis consisting of lattice points outside of $L_0$, then we can show that $O(V_L)$ contains no homogeneous elements of conformal weight 1.
+In this case, using the conclusions in Proposition \ref{Prop-2-23} and Corollary \ref{Corollary-1-22}, we can show that $w$ must be a linear combination of weight-1 elements.
 The computation is much less technical than here.
-However, if $L_0$ is a unimodular lattice (e.g. $E_8$ or Leech lattice), from the representation theory of $A(V_L)$ discussed in \cite{DLM-Zhu-lattice}, one sees that $A_0(V_L)=\C\one$ with $O_0(V_L)$ containing all elements except the vacuum $\one$.
-The structure of $A_0(V_L)$ is too trivial to give any useful information (cf. Remark \ref{Rmk-1-23}). \end{rema}
+However, the assumption generally does not hold: if $L_0$ is a unimodular lattice (e.g. $E_8$ or Leech lattice), from the representation theory of $A(V_{L_0})$ discussed in \cite{DLM-Zhu-lattice}, one sees that $A_0(V_L)=\C\one$ with $O_0(V_{L_0})$ containing all elements except the vacuum $\one$.
+The structure of $A_0(V_{L_0})$ is too trivial to give any useful information (cf. Remark \ref{Rmk-1-23}). \end{rema}